sanzeeb3/hbl-payment-for-woocommerce/readme.txt

 ### Requirements
 * PHP version 8.1 or higher.
 The plugin simply doesn't work on older plugin version.
-* Merchant ID & key.
+* Merchant ID (Office ID) & API Key.
 Contact bank for more information.

 ### Intro
 [Himalayan Bank Limited](https://www.himalayanbank.com/) is one of the largest private banks of Nepal.
 If you do not know about the Himalayan Bank, you probably do not need this plugin.